Updated: Sep 26, 2021

 You will make faster progress if you accept that they have a very good reason, from their perspective, to NOT breastfeed.
 Think about what that might be, take a longer term view, stay connected with your baby, stay optimistic and keep trying.

 "So, if a baby has a very good reason, what might that be, from their view?"

-Babies can strike for any reason.
-They are humans with their own sense of right and wrong, justice and injustice, fear and comfort.
+Babies can strike for any reason you could think of.
+They are human beings with their own sense of right and wrong, justice and injustice, fear safety, and comfort.

-What often happens is that something startled or bothered them while they were nursing and they got scared.
+What often happens is that something startled, or bothered, them while they were nursing and they got scared.
 They're afraid it will happen again.
-Therefore, if they don't nurse, it won't happen and they can't be scared.
+Therefore, if they don't nurse, it won't happen and they won't be scared.

 Try to remember what might have happened just before they started refusing.

 Was there a loud noise, like a dog barking, or pans crashing off a counter?
 Did you yell while breastfeeding?
 No judgment, it happens!